Safeguarding

 WSRA Incident Reporting Form (Word)

-If you know or believe someone is at imminent or immediate risk, you must phone Police or Local Services immediately – following which please contact the lead safeguarding officer for local advice and support.
+If you know or believe someone is at imminent or immediate risk, you must phone Police or Local Services immediately.
+Call 999, and then please contact the lead safeguarding officer for local advice and support.

 Safeguarding is everyone’s responsibility.
 If you are worried or have a concern, please ask for help.